ausaccessfed/rapidconnect-sample-ruby/readme.md

 # AAF Rapid Connect - Ruby Sample App

-In addition to the information and live demo available from the [Rapid Connect page](http://rapid.aaf.edu.au), we have provided the following sample code which underpins our examples.
+In addition to the information available from the [AAF Dev Portal](https://github.com/ausaccessfed/dev-portal), we have provided the following sample code.

-This is the Ruby sample application.
-It is provided purely for illustrative purposes only to give you an idea of how we went about building our Ruby demo.
-It should be noted that the code presented here should not be used as a base to build your application, but is provided to give you an idea of the concepts behind connecting a service so you can pick it apart (everybody’s requirements are different and just cutting and pasting the code won’t generally work if you decide to do that).
+This is a Ruby sample application.
+It is provided purely for illustrative purposes and should not be used as a base to build your application, but is provided to give you an idea of the concepts behind connecting a service.
+Everyone's requirements are different and just cutting and pasting the code won’t generally work if you decide to do that.
 No effort has been made to audit the code's security, or make it production-ready.

-AAF has used the [Sinatra](http://www.sinatrarb.com/) framework to develop this application.
+AAF has used the [Sinatra](https://www.sinatrarb.com/) framework to develop this application.
 It is a prerequisite of this sample application that you are able to run Ruby applications via Bundler.
-Please see the [Bundler](http://bundler.io/) documentation for more information.
+Please see the [Bundler](https://bundler.io/) documentation for more information.
 As this is purely for illustrative purposes, AAF is regretfully unable to provide support for the Sinatra framework, Bundler and general Ruby development questions, you will need to get in touch with your local software development team to help you out here :smile:.

 ## Getting Started

 There are two modifications which **MUST** be made before this application will work correctly:

 1. In `web.rb`, replace the value of `secret` with a new, random value that you have generated.
 This will be your **Secret** which is used during registration with Rapid Connect.
 2. In `views/index.erb`, find the link with `href="INSERT_YOUR_RAPID_CONNECT_URL_HERE"`.
-Replace the value of the `href` with the **UNIQUE URL** provided after you register your application.
+Replace the value of the `href` with the **UNIQUE URL** provided to you after you register your application.

 ### Registration

-You may register against [Rapid Connect Test](http://rapid.test.aaf.edu.au) to test this application.
+You may register against [Rapid Connect Test](https://manager.aaf.edu.au/rapid_connect/services/new) to test this application.
 Please use a sensible descriptive name for your service.
 It's much easier for us if we don't have a database full of "test service" belonging to various people.

 If you are running this on your desktop with the default settings, the callback URL is most likely `http://localhost:8080/auth/jwt`